-For grease stains, cover the spot with the baking soda paste, let it sit for a few minutes, scrub with a brush and wipe down with a damp rag.
-Baking soda will clean the stains without affecting the flavor of your pizza, unlike soap.
+For grease stains, cover the spot with the baking soda paste, let it sit for a few minutes, then scrub the paste off with a brush and wipe the stone down with a damp rag.
+Unlike soap, baking soda will clean the stains off the stone without affecting the flavor of future pizzas.

 Remember, it’s natural for your pizza stone to have darker stains, and you don’t need to worry about over-cleaning.
 A darkened pizza stone means more seasoning and better non-stick power.
 Be proud of your stains!

-To naturally season a new pizza stone, without caking it with grease or oil, bake some cookies or buttery bread on your stone to start the seasoning process.
-Just avoid cooking something smelly on your stone, like fish, because the stone might absorb the odor.
+To season a new pizza stone naturally and without caking it with oil or grease, bake a loaf of buttery bread or some cookies on your stone to begin the seasoning process.
+Just avoid cooking anything with a strong smell on your stone, such as fish, because the stone might absorb the odor.

 How to Clean a Burned Pizza Stone

 If there are pieces of food that refuse to come off with a scraper or brush, you can give your pizza stone a deep clean in the oven.
 Here’s how: